Should a Contracting Corporation Keep Hold Back Money Within a Separate Trust Account?

 Pursuant to section 13 of the CLA Andrew, as the officer and director of Par-Tek had effective control of Par-Tek at all material times and is therefore personally liable for breach of trust provisions by Par-Tek.

 The defendants have produced no evidence that they held the $15,000 in a separate trust account as they are obligated to under the law.
 In fact, Andrew admitted during cross-examination that he deposited the $15,000 payment into his general account and became comingled with his general funds.
 The money paid by the plaintiffs to the defendants constituted a trust pursuant to section 13 of the CLA.

-An incorporated contracting business has a legal duty to preserve hold back monies within a separate trust account rather than comingling the hold back funds within the general operating account of the corporation.
+Incorporated contracting businesses have a legal duty and obligation to retain hold back funds within a separate trust account rather than comingling the hold back funds within the general operating account of the corporation.
 Where the corporation fails to keep hold back funds separately, those persons who control the corporation, such as the directors, officers, and managers, as well as employees or others who knew or ought to know of the failing to keep hold back monies separate, may be deemed personally liable for such a failure.